List of places of worship in Craven

-This is a partial list of active, former and demolished places of worship in the Craven District in North Yorkshire in England.
+This is a partial list of active, former and demolished places of worship in the former Craven District in North Yorkshire in England.

 Most or all of Craven falls within the Archdeaconry of Richmond and Craven in the Church of England, the Skipton and Grassington circuit or the Airedale circuit in the Methodist Church, and the Keighley/Skipton deanery in the Roman Catholic Church.